 New Jersey statutes and supporting case law set forth the inheritance laws concerning spouses which are called the Elective share rights of a surviving spouse (N.J.S.A.
 3B: 8-1).
 The law provides that if a married person dies domiciled in this State, the surviving spouse has a right of election to claim what is known as “an elective share” which is one-third of the augmented estate, provided that at the time of death the decedent and the surviving spouse had not been living separate and apart in different habitations and/or had not ceased to cohabit as man and wife, either as the result of a judgment of divorce or under circumstances which would have given rise to a cause of action for divorce or nullity of marriage prior to a spouse’s death.
 This means a surviving spouse can claim about one-third (1/3) of their dead spouse’s estate as his or hers regardless of what their will says or doesn’t say.

 Can You Disinherit Your Spouse?

 Clients always ask me the meaning of the term “augmented estate”.
-The augmented estate means the value of a person’s estate reduced by funeral and administration expenses, debt and claims plus a number of other factors.
+The augmented estate means the value of a person’s estate reduced by funeral and administration expenses, debt and claims plus several other factors.
 To this figure add the value of property transferred by the decedent at any time during the marriage, to or for the benefit of any person other than the surviving spouse, to the extent that the decedent did not receive full consideration in money or money’s worth for the transfer.
 I know what you’re thinking.
 What the heck did Fred just say?
-Well before I translate this for you let’s read the actual elective share statute and the law together: Here’s the Statute
+Well before I translate this for you let’s read the actual elective share statute and the law together:

 - Any transfer made (after May 28, 1980) under which the decedent retained at the time of his death the possession or enjoyment of, or right to income from, the property;